10 historic pubs in Somerset you need to visit

 Particularly popular with gig-goers heading to Bristol's O2 Academy or those shopping in the city, The Hatchet Inn draws in a cross-section of patrons making for a lively and vibrant atmosphere.
 Nestled in the heart of the city, according to most records this cosy and traditional ale house puts the first use of the building as a licensed premise to 1606.
 The name is reportedly attributed to the woodsmen in the nearby Clifton Woods who thought of the inn as their favourite meeting spot.

 Don't miss: Lovers of the supernatural and all things spooky may be able to spot something ghostly at the Hatchet.
 The pub's gruesome history has led to many scary sightings over the years!

 Perfect for relaxing and refuelling after a countryside ramble up to the top of Glastonbury Tor, The George and Pilgrim is also a great spot for history lovers.
 Dating back to the 1400s, the historical pub and hotel once housed the medieval pilgrims visiting the town's Abbey.
 The building still maintains plenty of original features including old oak beams, mullion windows and panelled stone frontage.

-Don’t miss: For those exploring Glastonbury and the local area, The George and Pilgrim have 14 chicly decorated bedrooms equipped with all the modern amenities you need for a comfortable stay.
-There’s also a great ale selection and a menu brimming with homemade dishes.
+Don't miss: For those exploring Glastonbury and the local area, The George and Pilgrim have 14 bedrooms equipped with all the modern amenities you need for a comfortable stay.
+There's also a great ale selection and a menu of homemade dishes.